 • Any unit over 15 years old with a major repair

-• Basic-grade units where the repair is over $450
+• Basic-grade units where the repair cost runs high relative to a new unit

 Washing machines